 “This year will be of great expectations about some issues that were left undefined in 2021, as the suspension of gun decrees, issued by Bolsonaro’s government to make easier to carry and posses guns”, she states.

-“We hope the Supreme Court keeps the suspension of the decrees, what was already done by an injunction issued by ministers Rosa Weber and Edson Fachin”, said Oliveira.
+“We hope the Supreme Court keeps the suspension of the decrees, what was already done by an injunction issued by justice Rosa Weber and Edson Fachin”, said Oliveira.

 She highlights that the possibility of debating again the matter of imprisonment after condemnation in the appellate court is a concerning factor.
 "We hope this topic be in the agenda no more".